-Choral group singing was extremely prevalent in traditional societies and the art form can be traced all the way back to the Ancient Greeks, though there is strong evidence to suggest that the form was present in more ancient civilisations.
+Choral group singing has been around in some form for centuries in a variety of cultures and the types of choir we’re used to were particularly prevalent in traditional societies.
+The art form can be traced all the way back to the Ancient Greeks, although there is strong evidence to suggest that the form of singing was present in even more ancient civilisations.

-With such a rich tradition across the world, it’s easy to see why so many variants on the traditional choir now exist for us to enjoy and participate in.
+With such a rich tradition across the world, it’s easy to see why so many types of choir and variations of the traditional choir now exist for us to enjoy and participate in.

 Read on for our breakdown of the variety of choir types that can be found, and what they’re all about.